madison-nicole/video-game-tracker/README.md

 The GameDex is a video game tracking website built using the IGDB database API that allows you to create, update, rate, and delete logs of video games that you have played.
 Check out GameDex [here](https://video-game-tracker-m7cr.vercel.app/) !

+ This repository encompasses the frontend of a fullstack web application.

+ The backend repository of the app is stored [here](https://github.com/m-saylor/video-game-tracker-api).
+The current frontend client is pointing to the deployed backend server; thus, you will not need to run it for usage.

 <br>

 ### Built With